Skip to content

 Terminal window

-# Add a single skill
+# Add a skill

 dotagents add getsentry/skills find-bugs